mikerae/connect4/README.md

 The following features were built into input validation:
 - Input instructions were clearly given
 - Where an invalid input was made, the instructions were repeated and correct input invited.
-- All input errors were caught using either a while loop or  Try/
+- All input errors were caught using either a while loop or  Try/Except
 - Feedback to the user was polite, usually by repetition of the clear input instructions.
-####Game Flow
+### Game Flow
 #### Feedback
 As the program progresses, the user is given appropriate feedback.
 #### Screens